 If a player has the potential to significantly improve their hand (such as making a straight or a flush) then it is said they are on a draw.

-When all players call the opening bet (or are in the hand if they have all called a raise) it is called a family pot.
+When all players call the opening bet (or remain in the hand because they have all called a raise) it is called a family pot.

 First to act

 The person given the first opportunity to bet, check, or fold (although this would be an open fold) is the first to act.

 Perhaps the best-known term for describing a weak player in poker.
 A fish will play bad hands and chase draws despite being made to call large bets.